Last updated 31st March, 2025

 As is common with most contracting work, the price will differ depending on a variety of factors, mainly the location, severity or accessibility of your problem.

-Firstly, as a general rule, prices are higher in big cities like London and Manchester and tend to higher in southern England.
+Firstly, as a general rule, prices are higher in big cities like London and Manchester and tend to be higher in southern England.
 The price also varies depending on the extent of the problem, so if you’ve caught your mouse problem early, the price will be a lot lower than if you have many litters living in various spots around the home.

 The type of pest dictates the level of service needed as well.
 A deep rat infestation is much tougher to remove than a small wasp’s nest, for example.
 Depending on which type of treatment you are comfortable with, you may need to spend more for a more humane option, like catch and release, as opposed to using poisons and traps.